openebs/website/docs/main/user-guides/migration/legacy-storage-to-new-storage/cstor-to-replicated.md

 ## Assumptions

-- It is an assumption that cStor is already deployed.
+- cStor is already deployed.
 - MongoDB Standalone is deployed as below using the cStor PVC.
 (Here, MongoDB Standalone is an example.)

 ```